samuelfchen/rda-1/README.md

 }
 ```

-#### _API Part 2: Interface IRdaSerializable_
+#### _API Part 2: IRdaSerializable interface_

-The _IRdaSerializable interface_ is for applications implementing object serialization using RDA.
+The _IRdaSerializable interface_ is for applications to implement object serialization using RDA.
 It defines two methods:

 * **ToRda()**: produces an RDA container that contains specific properties of the object, for serialization.